adventure-yunfei/package-size-analyzer/README.md

 - Analyze for almost any npm packages
 - Analyze for your own project built with webpack
-- Customize package group rules
-  - so you can:
+- Customize package group rulee, so you can:
   - correct package for vendor files inside your own code base (e.g. group `"src/vendor/react.js"` to `"react"` package)
   - separate size groups for your own code (e.g. group `"src/client/*.js"` to `"client"`)

 # Install & Usage